jpravetz/epdoc-logger/README.md

 # epdoc-logger #

+<span style="color:gold">**This project has been used in production, but was last updated at the end of 2016.
+Dependencies are in need up updating.**</span>

 A logging module supporting built-in and custom transports, Express 4 response mixins, rich message and data syntax, chainable methods for recording log events, and a callback transport to allow unit testing via log messages.